 of each cell type in a person’s blood can help doctors identify many medical

 to detect bacteria that cause infections in the bloodstream.

 a test that allows doctors to look at blood where it's formed (in the bone marrow)

 rate, which checks how rapidly red blood cells settle to the bottom of a test

 tube.
 This rate often increases in people when inflammation is occurring in the body.

-or inflammation; this level can rise if a person is having an arthritis flare-up.
+this level can rise if a person is having an arthritis flare-up.

 A test for rheumatoid factor (RF) and cyclic citrullinated peptide antibody (CCP),

 substances made in the blood of children with some forms of JIA.
 But it's found more